ksumit12/ENGN8170_group_project/tools/ble_testing/BLE_TESTING_GUIDE.md

 # BLE Scanner Range Testing Guide

-This guide helps you test your two BLE dongles on the Raspberry Pi and determine their individual ranges with beacons.
+This guide helps you test your two TP-Link BLE dongles on the Raspberry Pi and determine their individual ranges with beacons.

 ## Quick Start